 Getting started with Logstash on AWS

-To make it easy for customers to run open-source Elasticsearch and ingest data into it, AWS offers Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), a fully managed service that delivers Elasticsearch with easy integration with Logstash.
+To make it easy for customers to run open-source Elasticsearch and ingest data into it, AWS offers Amazon OpenSearch Service, a fully managed service that delivers Elasticsearch with easy integration with Logstash.
 To get started, simply launch your Amazon OpenSearch Service domain and start loading data from your Logstash server.
 You can try Logstash and Amazon OpenSearch Service for free using the AWS Free Tier.

 Alternative data ingestion solutions